 In addition, the Federal Government has established the Office of the Extractive Sector Corporate Social Responsibility Counsellor to perform both an advisory role and a dispute resolution role in managing issues related to CSR in Canada's extractive sector.
 In December 2013, the Federal Government launched consultations with civil society organisations to review the CSR strategy for the extractive sector.
-As a result of these consultations, the Federal Government passed legislation in December 2014 that requires Canadian extractive companies to disclose certain categories of payments made to government entities above a certain threshold, and to publicly report such information.
-The Extractive Sector Transparency Measures Act came into force in June 2015, and requires mining, oil and gas, and other extractive companies to report all payments of Can\$100,000 or more made to governments in Canada or abroad.
-Payments made to aboriginal governments in Canada need not be reported until 1 June 2017.
+As a result of these consultations, the Federal

+Government passed legislation in December 2014 that requires Canadian extractive companies to disclose certain categories of payments made to government entities above a certain threshold, and to publicly report such information.
+The Extractive Sector Transparency Measures Act came into force in June 2015, and generally requires mining, oil and gas, and other extractive companies to report all cumulative payments of Can\$100,000 or more under specific categories made to governments in Canada or abroad in a given year.
+Payments made to aboriginal governments in Canada do not need to be reported until 1 June 2017.